fritzthecap/filebrowser10/README.md

 It is licensed under the GNU LIBRARY GENERAL PUBLIC LICENSE V2.
 I accept no responsibility for incorrect use.

+I dissociate myself from this source, I was inexperienced in OO when I wrote it.
+Nevertheless, this tool has served me well for 25 years on all platforms.

 Compile the project with ANT (this is not a Maven project):

 	cd filebrowser10